Payment options

 What if my card is declined at the booth?+

-Can I pay a Toll By Plate invoice by credit card?+
+Can I pay an unpaid-toll invoice by credit card?+

 Are there any cards that don't work on the Ohio Turnpike?+